Julian-Rolfes/AES_Sharper/README.md

 ## Security Notes

-- Use strong, complex passwords
+- Use **strong, complex passwords**
+- Use a **unique, random salt** for each user/key in v2 (never hardcode in production)
-- Store passwords securely (do not hardcode them)
+- Store passwords and salts securely (do not hardcode them)
 - IV is automatically generated and included in output
-- AES-256 provides strong encryption
+- AES-256 + PBKDF2 provides strong encryption
-- This library does not manage password security – ensure keys are stored safely
+- This library does not manage password/salt security – ensure keys/salts are stored safely

 ---